gbbr/dijit.Bindings/README.md

 ### The Collecting Phase

 The first phase in the compiling phase is called the collection phase, where actions called collectors are applied.
-The role of this phase is to scan the DOM and allow the collectors to collect any nodes they are of interest.
+The role of this phase is to scan the DOM and allow the collectors to collect any nodes that are of interest.

 Each collector should collect information for a unique type of behavior.
 While one collector might be interested in finding expressions in a _TextNode_, another might be interested in finding them in a node's attributes, while another might be interested in finding a special tag (such as _indium-repeat_ or _data-indium-repeat_) for a custom type of behavior.